About STEF

 To me, that should be enough, but unfortunately, it is not.

-After nearly losing myself in my thirties, I began a long healing process.
-Embracing full self-care in all areas of my life, including my health, ultimately led me to an ADHD diagnosis in my 50s, which has been key to understanding my journey and guiding my future.
+After nearly losing myself in my early thirties, I began a long healing process.
+Embracing self-care in every area of my life, including my health, eventually led to an ADHD diagnosis in my fifties, which has been key to understanding my journey and guiding my future.

 I am not rich, I am not a star, and I haven’t done anything particularly amazing.
 I’m just an ordinary person who wakes up each morning, feeling an urgency to enjoy each moment as much as possible.
 I do my best to live in the present, striving to embrace every minute with gratitude.
 I finally feel that I deserve to be happy with myself and to have the life I always wanted, and that is the most amazing feeling.
 I have decided that I have the same right as anyone else on this earth to live a happy and fulfilled life, we all do.
 Why not?
 Don’t you agree?